Skip To Main Content

 Zach Sullivan

-East Montpelier : One Year of A Three Year Term (ending 2026)
+East Montpelier : Three Year Term (ending 2027)

 Zach lives in East Montpelier with his wife Helen (a social studies teacher at Montpelier High School) and their two children, a first grader and a preschooler.
 He grew up in southern New Hampshire, and moved to East Montpelier in 2014.
 Zach works as an analyst for the UVM Health Network, focusing on capacity planning, forecasting, and health equity work.
 In his free time he enjoys exploring the woods and bike paths with his kids.
 He is able to juggle odd objects.